jkeirstead/hygem-b/README.md

 ## Further information

-A manuscript based on this model has been submitted to _Energy and Buildings_.
+A manuscript based on this model has been submitted to _Building and Environment_.
 For more information, please contact [j.keirstead@imperial.ac.uk](mailto:j.keirstead@imperial.ac.uk).